Any2HRTF/PPM/README.md

 ppm.export_csv('ppm.csv')
 ```

-If you want to use the points of the current PPM configuration in your own code, you can use the 'get_point_cloud' method or the 'points' property.
+To get the points of the current PPM instance, use the method `get_point_cloud` or access the property 'points'.

 ```python
 points = ppm.get_point_cloud()
 points = ppm.points
 ```

-The 'render' method can be used to render the PPM in Blender.
+The method `render` can be used to render the PPM instance as 'png' or 'exr' (OpenEXR) file in Blender.

 ```python
 ppm.render(filepath='path/to/file', filename='filename', resolution=257)